 The University of Vermont, founded in 1791, is one of the oldest universities in the country.
 This is the oldest part of the University, called Central Campus.
 The University sits at the top of the hill bordering town, overlooking Lake Champlain.

-Justin and Bryan’s adorable home, Colchester, VT
+Justin and Bryan’s adorable home, Colchester, VT, getting ready to landscape!

 The boys live there with Ellie (the orange cat), Arthur (the brown cat), and Madison (the dog).